fieldtrip/website/tutorial/coregistration_opm.md

 {% include image src="/assets/img/tutorial/coregistration_opm/sensors_face_aligned.png" width="400" %}
 _Figure: sensors aligned with the anatomical MRI._

-Note that in this particular example, the participant was not positioned very high in the Fieldline helmet.
+Note that in this particular example, the participant was not positioned very high in the FieldLine helmet.

 ## Coregistration using the sensors following the head shape